-If you’re reading this article you (or someone you love) are either suffering from neck pain or investigating ways to treat or get relief from a sore neck.
+If you’re reading this article, you (or someone you love) are either suffering from neck pain or investigating ways to treat or get relief from a sore neck.
 Alternatively, the movement of your head and neck may be limited.
-This article is written to help you understand the structure of your neck (neck joints, discs, ligaments, nerves, blood vessels and muscles) and how tension or imbalance in the structure causes different types of neck pain.
+This article is written to help you understand the structure of your neck (neck joints, discs, ligaments, nerves, blood vessels and muscles) and how tension or imbalance in the structure could cause different types of neck pain.

-Treatment requires us to distinguishes between four types of neck pain; accident/injury with trauma, acute/sudden neck pain with no trauma, slow progressing neck pain and chronic neck pain.
-This article includes examples to assist you in communicating (with a health care professional) the type of neck pain you face.
+Treatment requires us to distinguish between four types of neck pain; accident/injury with trauma, acute/sudden neck pain with no trauma, slow progressing neck pain and chronic neck pain.
+This article includes examples to assist you in correctly relaying (to a health care professional) the type of neck pain you are facing.

-This article concludes with a description of what you can expect from a physiotherapy session (at Cilliers & Swart Physiotherapist) and a brief summary of our physiotherapists’ experience in treating patients with neck pain.
+This article is concluded with a description of what you can expect from a physiotherapy session (at Cilliers & Swart Physiotherapist) and a brief summary of our physiotherapists’ experience in treating patients with neck pain.

 Structures in the neck

 Your neck joins your head to your body.
-Your neck enables you to move your head and eyes to see and avoid obstacles in your way, or to turn to investigate a noise you hear.
-Explaining the cause of your neck pain, requires a look at the different structures which make up your neck and how they impact each other.
-These structures include neck joints, discs, ligaments, nerves, blood vessels and muscles.
-You can get neck pain from an injury or damage to any of these structures.
+The neck enables you to move your head and eyes to see and avoid obstacles in your way, or to turn to investigate a noise you are hearing.
+Explaining the cause of your neck pain, requires us to look at the different structures, which forms your neck, and how they impact each other.
+These structures include; neck joints, discs, ligaments, nerves, blood vessels and muscles.
+You can get neck pain from damaging or injuring any one of these structures.
 Now, let us explore each one individually.

 Do you experience pain in your neck when moving your head?
 Looking down at your phone?
-Checking your blind spots while driving?
+Checking your blind spots whilst driving?
 Or looking up at a signpost?